 The Fischer Scholarship Program is supported by a trust fund established by Professor Warren Fischer, who along with Mrs. Rose Fischer, taught for many years on the UW-Whitewater campus.
 Grants have been awarded from this fund each semester since 1978.
 The Fischer's goal was to improve the quality of geographic education.

-Information regarding the Fischer Scholarship Program can be obtained by contacting the Department of Geography, Geology & Environmental Science in Upham Hall 120 or calling (262) 472-1071.
+Additional information regarding the Fischer Scholarship Program can be obtained by contacting the Department of Geography, Geology & Environmental Science in Upham Hall 120 or calling (262) 472-1071.

-Approximate Award Amount: $2000-2500 tuition credit.
+Approximate Award Amount: $3,000 tuition credit.

 Dr. Joseph and Eva Fok dedicate this scholarship to the memory of Joe's father, Y.W.
 Fok.
 Joe Fok, a 1971 graduate of UW-Whitewater, was an Obstetrics and Gynecology physician in the Madison, Wisconsin area.
 The scholarship will be awarded to full-time UW-Whitewater sophomore, junior or senior students who are pursuing a major in the sciences (Biology, Chemistry, Physics, or Geology/Geography).
 An overall academic GPA of 3.5 or above is required.
 Preference will be given to those who are active in organizations.
 The scholarship may be renewable, but must be applied for each academic year.